mellor-lab/mellor-lab.github.io/book/contents/projects/olm-placecells.md

 *hippocampal pyramidal neurons during spatial navigation*

 ### Aim:
-We aim to investigate how OLM interneurons may regulate synaptic plasticity  leading to placecell formation and maintain their stability over multiple environements.
+We aim to investigate how OLM interneurons regulate synaptic plasticity leading to place cell formation and maintain their stability over multiple environements.

 ### Techniques:
 We use in vivo calcium imaging to record from CA1 place cells whilst animals explore familar and novel environments over multiple days